richardbendli/arch-config/README.md

-# MyDots
-These are my dot files.
+#These are my dot files.